ssarnev/docker-xeus-cling-opencv-xwidgets/README.md

 The common use cases are research and experimenting, creating tutorials and presentations.

 ## Key features
 It allows for the use of **OpenCV 4.5.5** from C++ inside the Jupyter notebook.
-The UI components from **xwidgets**, help the creation of even more interactive experience.
+The UI components from **xwidgets**, help the creation of an even more interactive experience.

 <img src="./interactive.gif" width="60%"/>